 Even when Google acquired Youtube, they had to re-branded the email marketing campaigns on youtube to fit Google.

-Also, they added a similar design as well as images in the latest email marketing with Youtube And Google.
+Also, they added a similar design and images in the latest email marketing with Youtube And Google.

 This helps in making your brand stay more consistent, and this helps in increasing the revenue by more than 33% and improving brand recognition.